 On top of it, WordPress has a bad reputation when it comes to security.
 They seem to have improved a lot over the years, but it sticks to them.
 Today, most security risks are coming from plugins, which are badly coded and/or haven’t been updated over the years (though it’s very rare as 99% of plugins keep updating every week).
 I found PHP mixed inside of HTML everywhere in templates, the last time I worked on a WordPress project.
 This turns my stomach.
 There is no real template engine in WordPress.

 MODX is for sites with higher requirements on security and performance.
 It offers a framework where you can easily integrate custom code in a clean way and comes with controllable server-side caching out of the box.
 MODX really shines when it comes to large highly customized projects for customers, which have the budget for it.
 Generally, MODX is very well thought out and extremely flexible.

 There are practically no limits.
 You can do plenty of customization without installing piles of plugins (which may introduce security risks) for everything.
 No need to install a plugin to manage SEO and social media data.
 You can set it upright in your template variables.
 MODX comes with a templating engine, which keeps the HTML entirely free of PHP code.
 A complete guide on building dynamic websites with the MODX content management platform can be downloaded here.

 If we talk about ease of use then WordPress is easy for non-technical people while a tough gear for developers because it is difficult to break into its code and do desired amendments.
 On the other hand, MODX is difficult for a non-techie but comfortable for developers because it gives full control over code components.

 Have a look at free ecommerce website builder.

-We decide on a CMS on the basis of some criteria, Ease of Use, Customizability, and Price.
+We decide on a CMS on the basis of some criteria like a.
+Ease of Use, b.
+Customizability, and c.
+Price.
 Let’s do MODx vs WordPress analysis based on these criteria.

 Modx vs WordPress